ILDAnaSoft/ILDDoc/README.md

 |GammaGammaCandidateFinder||

-### How to create a ROOT file out of a LCIO file for the use of LC Tuple
+### How to create a ROOT file with LCTuple
 iLCSoft provides LCTuple processor to change the slcio file into a root file.
 This can be done by the command:
 `Marlin lctuple.xml --global.GearXMLFile=gear_ILD_l4_v02_dd4hep.xml `

 this creates a file <...>_REC_lctuple.root which can be analyzed.
 The lctuple.xml file can be found in LCTuple/examples/ folder

-In the new root file, all the particle information is reserved For more information about LCTuple, see [here](https://github.com/iLCSoft/LCTuple)
+In the new root file, all the particle information is reserved, but lcio data struction information is removed.
+It means that you can only rely on root programming knowledge, and don't need to know anything about lcio API.

+For more information about LCTuple, see [here](https://github.com/iLCSoft/LCTuple)